Beacon Language Server

 - Completion: Symbol table-based completions

-- Navigation: Go to definition, find references, document highlights
+- Navigation: Go to definition, type definition, implementation (cross-file), find references, document highlights

 - Symbols: Document outline and workspace fuzzy search